vietnnit/prime-mainnet-docker/mainnet/node-8.4.0/README.md

 ## Apex node relay

-This is a relay node connected to a running `prime-mainnet-9.2.1` network.
+This is a relay node connected to a running `prime-mainnet-894` network.
 All `cardano-cli` commands apply as usual.
 For example:

 To check the tip (at the moment it is about 10 min to sync, will definitely vary over time):

 ```
-docker exec -it prime-public-testnet-tools-9_2_1-prime-relay-1 cardano-cli query tip --testnet-magic 3311 --socket-path /ipc/node.socket
+docker exec -it prime-mainnet-894-prime-relay-1 cardano-cli query tip --network-magic 764824073 --socket-path /ipc/node.socket
 ```